 Saving money or time by not having a home inspection is one of the most expensive mistakes I see.

-In competitive situations, some buyers are tempted to skip the home inspection to make their offer more attractive.
+Some buyers in competitive situations consider skipping the home inspection to make their offer more attractive.
 In Kingston, where much of the housing stock is older, that can be risky.
 I know it had to be done during the COVID pandemic when all houses were getting multiple offers, but I stressed it was a risk.

 Issues like aging roofs, outdated wiring, older plumbing, foundation movement, moisture problems, or heating system concerns are common.
 A standard home inspection typically costs a few hundred dollars, a small price compared to the cost of unexpected repairs after closing.